The College Monk

 Conclusion

-CIDA is the authorizing association that is recognized by CHEA to accredit institutions that provide programs on interior design.
+CIDA is the authorizing association which is recognized by CHEA to accredit institutions who provide programs on interior design.
 CIDA accredits institutions with high-standards that follow the requirements set by the accrediting institution.

 Recent Articles